aman-chhetri/DropVault/README.md

-# DropVault
+# DropVault - A Secure Personal File Storage 🔒
+**DropVault** is a modern, secure, and user-friendly web application for personal file storage.
+Effortlessly upload, manage, and access your files from anywhere, with privacy and security at the core.

 ![DropVault Homepage](assets/homepage.png)

-> **DropVault** is a modern, secure, and user-friendly web application for personal file storage.
-Effortlessly upload, manage, and access your files from anywhere, with privacy and security at the core.

----

 ## 🚀 Features